AI-Gomez/zillow_clustering_project/README.md

 | structure_dollar_per_sqft | The structure tax value dollar count divided by finished square feet. |
 | land_dollar_per_sqft | The land value tax dollar count divided by the lot size square feet. |

+# Summary

+### Main drivers of log error are home age, geographical location, and amount of bedrooms and bathrooms

+### The 4 features that proved useful in modeling are:
+- bed_bath_ratio
+- age
+- centroid_bedroomcnt
+- yearbuilt

+### More time would be necessary for feature engineering and more exploratory anaylsis to better define drivers of log error and how to mitigate it.